telefonicaid/fiware-orion/doc/manuals/orion-api.md

 you are highly encouraged to use `attrs` instead (i.e. `attrs=dateModified,*`).

 * `POST /v2/op/update` accepts the same action types as NGSIv1, that is `APPEND`, `APPEND_STRICT`, `UPDATE`, `DELETE` and `REPLACE`.
-However, they shouldn't be used, preferring always the following counterparts:
+However, they shouldn't be used, always  the following counterparts:
 `append`, `appendStrict`, `update`, `delete` and `replace`.

 * `attributes` field in `POST /v2/op/query` is deprecated.
 It is a combination of `attrs` (to select